 Due to the availability of only s and p orbitals, it can hold only four pairs of electrons in its valence shell.
 Thus, the covalence can be limited to four but other elements of the group have greater covalence due to the existence of d-orbital.

 Carbon has a unique feature of forming long carbon chains i.e. it attaches with other carbon atoms to form long carbon chains.
 This property is known as catenation.
 This chain can be as big as to contain a total of 70-80 carbon.
 This gives rise to very complex compounds having straight carbon chain, branched carbon chain and ring.
-The carbon compounds having only single bond are known as saturated hydrocarbons whereas compounds having double or triple bond are known as unsaturated hydrocarbons.
+The carbon compounds having only a single bond are known as saturated hydrocarbons whereas compounds having double or triple bond are known as unsaturated hydrocarbons.

-Small size of carbon
+The small size of carbon

 Most of the properties of carbon are also because of its small size.
 Compounds formed by carbon are highly stable, because of its small size.
 Due to its small size, the nucleus can effectively hold on to bonded and nonbonded electrons.